Developing > AssemblyScript API > API Reference

 AssemblyScript API

-• the Graph TypeScript library (graph-ts) and
+• The Graph TypeScript library (graph-ts)

-• code generated from subgraph files by graph codegen.
+• Code generated from subgraph files by graph codegen

 API Reference